 Any CADA equipment assigned to an employee must be returned immediately upon CADA's demand and at its sole discretion.
+See CADA's remote work policy for more details.

 P. Emergency Closing

 Emergency conditions, such as severe weather, fire, flood, or earthquake, can disrupt CADA operations and interfere with work schedules, as well as endanger employees' well being.
 These extreme circumstances may require the closing of the work facility.